• Home

 Phase 1- Prototyping

 In this project I served primarily as a Technical and Level designer but wore many hats such as UI design and integration, UX based on testing feedback, and worked to optimize visual scripting code banks .
 I also worked directly with art and programming teams to ensure fidelity of created assets to design goals and objectives.
+Below are my contributions for each phase of the project.

 Phase 1- Prototyping